Please read the GPS Testing Notices for a list of approved GPS TT&E (testing, training activities, and exercises) that may affect GPS receivers.

 On occasion, the US Federal Government is required to conduct GPS tests, training activities, and exercises that involve interfering with GPS receivers.
 These events go through a lengthy coordination process involving the Federal Aviation Administration (FAA), the US Coast Guard (USCG), the Department of Defense (DoD) and other government agencies.

 Due to the fact that these training and testing activities can involve a number of aircraft, ships and/or other military equipment and up to hundreds of personnel, cancellation or postponement of a coordinated test should only occur under compelling circumstances.
-In general, only safety-of-life/safety-of-flight issues will warrant cancellation or postponement of an approved, coordinated GPS test.
+In general, only safety-of-life/safety-of-flight issues will warrant the cancellation or postponement of an approved, coordinated GPS test.

 In the event that a GPS activity compromises a safety-of-life mission, procedures exist to protect those involved.
 If a Lifeguard (medical evacuation flight), fire-fighting mission, or other aviation-related activity where GPS navigation is essential is impacted the conflict should be reported to the nearest FAA Air Traffic Control (ATC) facility.
 FAA will issue ”cease buzzer” (stop exercise) notification to the tester.
 All testers are required to set up a point of contact immediately reachable via telephone throughout the testing period.